tm-LBenson/reading-notes/401-notes/Bash-practice.md

 ### File Manipulation - How to make, remove, rename, copy and move files and directories.
+  > Files are easily manipulated in the terminal using simple commmands.
+Below are the list of commands listed in the reading.
+> - mkdir
+>   Make Directory - ie. Create a directory.
+> - rmdir
+>   Remove Directory - ie. Delete a directory.
+> - touch
+>   Create a blank file.
+> - cp
+>   Copy - ie. Copy a file or directory.
+> - mv
+>   Move - ie. Move a file or directory (can also be used to rename).
+> - rm
+>   Remove - ie. Delete a file.
+> - No undo
+>   The Linux command line does not have an undo feature.
+Perform destructive actions carefully.
+> - Command line options
+>   Most commands have many useful command line options.
+Make sure you skim the man page for new commands so you are familiar with what they can do and what is available.

 ### Cheat Sheet - A quick reference for the main points covered in this tutorial.